cseanburns/electronic_resource_mgmt/lectures/04-erm-ils.md

 born out of the need to manage digital assets and provide users with access to those assets.
 An ERM may or may not be integrated with a library's ILS software.
 ERM software is primarily a behind the scenes software.
 Similar to the ILS, ERM software is generally divided into modules that focus the librarian's work on particular duties and allow librarians to create work flows and knowledge management systems.
-In an ERM like the open source [CORAL system][1], the modules includes:
+In an ERM like the open source [CORAL system][coral_modules], the modules includes:

-- [Resources][2]: a module "provides a robust database for tracking data related to your organization's resources ..." and "provides a customizable workflow tool that can be used to track, assign, and complete workflow tasks."
+- [Resources][resources_module]: a module "provides a robust database for tracking data related to your organization's resources ..." and "provides a customizable workflow tool that can be used to track, assign, and complete workflow tasks."
-- [Licensing][3]: a module for a "flexible document management system" that provides options to manage licensing agreements and to automate parts of the process.
+- [Licensing][licensing_module]: a module for a "flexible document management system" that provides options to manage licensing agreements and to automate parts of the process.
-- [Organizations][4]: this module acts as a type of advanced directory to manage the various organizations that impact or are involved in the management of electronic resources, including "publishers, vendors, consortia, and more."
+- [Organizations][organizations_module]: this module acts as a type of advanced directory to manage the various organizations that impact or are involved in the management of electronic resources, including "publishers, vendors, consortia, and more."
-- [Usage Statistics][5]: a module providing librarians with usage statistics of digital assets by platform and by publisher.
+- [Usage Statistics][usage_statistics]: a module providing librarians with usage statistics of digital assets by platform and by publisher.
 Supports COUNTER and SUSHI.
 We'll cover COUNTER and SUSHI later in the semester, but as a preamble:
-    - [COUNTER][6] "sets and maintains the standard known as the Code of Practice and ensures that publishers and vendors submit annually to a rigorous independent audit", and,
+    - [COUNTER][counter] "sets and maintains the standard known as the Code of Practice and ensures that publishers and vendors submit annually to a rigorous independent audit", and,
-    - [SUSHI][7] is a type of protocol to automate collecting data on usage statistics.
+    - [SUSHI][sushi] is a type of protocol to automate collecting data on usage statistics.
-- [Management][8]: this module provides a document management system aimed at "storing documents, such as policies, processes, and procedures, related to the overall management of electronic resources".
+- [Management][management_module]: this module provides a document management system aimed at "storing documents, such as policies, processes, and procedures, related to the overall management of electronic resources".

 In our readings this week, we have three articles that speak to ILS and ERM software as well as the relationship between the two, and an additional article